mth/yeti/doc/intro.rst

 Defining Java classes in Yeti code
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Java classes can be defined in Yeti code.
+Java classes can be defined in the Yeti code.
 ::

     class Hello